-Source Consolidated statement of profit or loss and other comprehensive income for the year ended 30 June 2022 Single-statement approach (illustrated) Į (į AASB 1060.51 Under the single-statement approach, the statement of profit or loss and other comprehensive income shall include all items of income and expense recognised in a period unless other Australian Accounting Standards require otherwise.
+Source Consolidated statement of profit or loss and other comprehensive income for the year ended 30 June 2023 Single-statement approach (illustrated) AASB 1060.51 Under the single-statement approach, the statement of profit or loss and other comprehensive income shall include all items of income and expense recognised in a period unless other Australian Accounting Standards require otherwise.
 Australian Accounting Standards provide different treatment for the following circumstances: (a) the effects of corrections of errors and changes in accounting policies are presented as retrospective adjustments of prior periods instead of as part of profit or loss in the period in which they arise (see AASB 108 Accounting Policies, Changes in Accounting Estimates and Errors); and (b) items of other comprehensive income are recognised as part of total comprehensive income, outside of profit or loss, when they arise.
-Two-statement approach (not illustrated) [G AASB 1060.54 Under the two-statement approach, the statement of profit or loss shall display, as a minimum, line items that present the amounts in paragraph 52(a)-52(f) of AASB 1060 for the period, with profit or loss as the last line.
-The statement of comprehensive income shall begin with profit or loss as its first line and shall display, as a minimum, line items that present the amounts in paragraph 52(g)-52(i) and paragraph 53 of AASB 1060 for the period.
-Offsetting [G AASB 1060.24 An entity shall not offset assets and liabilities or income and expenses, unless required or permitted by an Australian Accounting Standard.
-Additional line items E AASB 1060.56 An entity shall present additional line items, headings and subtotals in the statement(s) presenting profit or loss and other comprehensive income (and in the statement of profit or loss, if presented), when such presentation is relevant to an understanding of the entity's financial performance.
-Extraordinary items C AASB 1060.57 An entity shall not present or describe any items of income and expense as 'extraordinary items' in the statement(s) presenting profit or loss and other comprehensive income (or in the statement of profit or loss, if presented) or in the notes.
-Analysis of expenses [G AASB 1060.58 An entity shall present in the statement of profit or loss and other comprehensive income or in the notes an analysis of expenses using a classification based on either the nature of expenses or the function of expenses within the entity, whichever provides information that is reliable and more relevant.
+Two-statement approach (not illustrated) AASB 1060.54 Under the two-statement approach, the statement of profit or loss shall display, as a minimum, line items that present the amounts in paragraph $52(a)-52(f)$ of AASB 1060 for the period, with profit or loss as the last line.
+The statement of comprehensive income shall begin with profit or loss as its first line and shall display, as a minimum, line items that present the amounts in paragraph $52(g)-52(i)$ and paragraph 53 of AASB 1060 for the period.
+Offsetting AASB 1060.24 An entity shall not offset assets and liabilities or income and expenses, unless required or permitted by an Australian Accounting Standard.
+Additional line items AASB 1060.56 An entity shall present additional line items, headings and subtotals in the statement(s) presenting profit or loss and other comprehensive income (and in the statement of profit or loss, if presented), when such presentation is relevant to an understanding of the entity's financial performance.
+Extraordinary items AASB 1060.57 An entity shall not present or describe any items of income and expense as 'extraordinary items' in the statement(s) presenting profit or loss and other comprehensive income (or in the statement of profit or loss, if presented) or in the notes.
+Analysis of expenses AASB 1060.58 An entity shall present in the statement of profit or loss and other comprehensive income or in the notes an analysis of expenses using a classification based on either the nature of expenses or the function of expenses within the entity, whichever provides information that is reliable and more relevant.
 Analysis by nature of expense (illustrated) AASB 1060.58(a) Under this method of classification, expenses are aggregated in the statement(s) of profit and loss and other comprehensive income according to their nature (for example, depreciation, purchases of materials, transport costs, employee benefits and advertising costs) and are not reallocated among various functions within the entity.
 Analysis by function of expense (not illustrated) AASB 1060.58(b) Under this method of classification, expenses are aggregated according to their function as part of cost of sales or, for example, the costs of distribution or administrative activities.
 At a minimum, an entity discloses its cost of sales under this method separately from other expenses.
+Identification of the financial statements AASB 1060.30 An entity may use titles for the financial statements other than those used in the standard as long as not misleading.